phpMussel/phpMussel/_docs/readme.ES.txt

- Microsoft               No hay conocidos problemas MicroWorld-eScan        No hay conocidos problemas NANO-Antivirus          No hay conocidos problemas Norman               !
-Informa como "Kryptik.BQS" nProtect                No hay conocidos problemas Panda                   No hay conocidos problemas Qihoo-360               No hay conocidos problemas
+ Microsoft               No hay conocidos problemas MicroWorld-eScan        No hay conocidos problemas NANO-Antivirus          No hay conocidos problemas Norman                  No hay conocidos problemas nProtect                No hay conocidos problemas Panda                   No hay conocidos problemas Qihoo-360               No hay conocidos problemas